-You can get slots for custom or semi-custom baby wraps.
+You can get slots for bespoke baby wraps.
 They are offered via the mailing list and/or Facebook usually a few times a year.
-Currently there are a few 'mini' custom slots available - find out more here.
+If you would like to see the hand weaving process then follow Feather & Hay on Instagram.

 A semi-custom: the design is already on the loom (Social Media will keep you up to date with the latest designs)but you get to choose the fibre & colour of weft yarn, sometimes a variation in the weave, the length and finish of the wrap.

 A custom: this is where a design fee is paid to bring together your ideas from the very beginning – you can choose warp colour & fibre, weft colour & fibre, weave pattern, the length and finish of the wrap.

 What if I want a baby wrap but don’t know where to start?